 The assigned readings are designed to give you background knowledge needed to understand the subject matter covered in class.
-The readings listed for each topic should be read prior to the class.
-The more you are able to read, the better prepared you will be for class discussions.
+The readings listed for each topic should be read prior to the class (posted lecture each week).
+The more you are able to read, the better prepared you will be for weekly discussions.